 But the modern SSDs are coming with their Garbage Collection Mechanism.
-It can do its garbage collection automatically during the drive in idle mode.
-In these drives, the firmware is capable of taking care the TRIM inside the drive itself.
+It can do its garbage collection automatically during the drive idle mode.
+In these drives, the firmware is capable of taking care of the TRIM inside the drive itself.
 In addition to this, If you have the latest MAC or Windows OS, then the OS will take care of TRIM itself, and you don’t need to worry about it.

-Mechanical HDDs are marked sectors as deleted while a user performs a delete command, but the data is not removing from the drive.
+Mechanical HDDs are marked sectors as deleted while a user performs a delete command, but the data is not removed from the drive.
 These marked data can quickly be recovered with a data recovery tool.
-A data wiping software will overwrite 0s and 1s on these sectors of HDD to make sure the deleted data completely wiped out from disk and free from recovery.
+A data wiping software will overwrite 0s and 1s on these sectors of HDD to make sure it has data completely wiped out from disk and free from recovery.

 SSDs are working with TRIM support either from OS or firmware.
-In SSD, when you delete, the OS or firmware will force the SSD to delete the data with TRIM command and the data will be deleted entirely and can’t be recovered.
+In SSD, when you delete, the OS or firmware it will force the SSD to delete the data with the TRIM command and the data will be deleted entirely and can’t be recovered.
 If you use any wiping software on SSD, it is going to degrade your SSD life since the wiping software is going to write your SSD’s empty space with 1s and 0s and consume a full write cycle to accomplish this.

 Do Not Fill SSD To Full Capacity

 SSDs may suffer a performance issue, especially in writing speed when the drive reaches full capacity.
-The logic is simple when you have a lot of free space, and it is easy to perform data write on empty cells.
+The logic is simple when you have a lot of free space, and it is easy to perform data written on empty cells.
 When the drive is full, SSD needs to find out the partially filled blocks and move back data to cache, and write back to drive.
 This is going to be a time-consuming effort while we consider the file size in MBs.

-It is better to have 25% of your space set aside as free and only consume 75% of the drive space to keep a right balance between performance and space utilization.
+It is better to have 25% of your space set aside as free and only consume 75% of the drive space to keep the right balance between performance and space utilization.

 Do Not Use SSD with Large Files